-ConvertKit are also doing a great job, they have 34 employees and 20 different cities and they still have a great and open working culture, and meet up very regularly.
+ConvertKit are also doing a great job, they have 34 employees and 20 different cities, and they still have a great and open working culture, and meet up very regularly.

 Tons of these tech companies work remotely but still have regular meets and maintain a healthy company culture.

-We’re going to see a large shift towards employee-centric website focus.
+We’re going to see a significant shift towards employee-centric website focus.
 You’re going to be seeing employer branding all over company websites showcasing their people.
 We’re going to see a lot more companies investing resources into building out their websites as a genuine candidate attraction tool.

 Connect with Brad on LinkedIn!